anas0723/Learning/README.md

 - Deployment to Vercel, Render, Railway, and self-hosted environments
 - Environment management, secrets, and `.env` best practices
 - Log aggregation & monitoring
-- I want to start working on that
+- I want to start working on that but I am think should I go for this or leetcode